chichi-pixel/HiddenSearchWidget/README.md

-"# How do you hide the search biutton in the Website?"
+"# How do you hide the search button in the Website?"